3D Printed Cup for Victoria University of Wellington

 Venus, a luxury homeware set designed by Tiger ChongSheng Guo, captures the beauty of celestial forms through 3D printing, celebrating the purity of materials and minimizing waste.
 The project started in July 2017 and finished in January 2018, with reproductions made using local industry in early 2020.

-Tiger ChongSheng Guo Newsroom
+Explore Tiger ChongSheng Guo Newsroom to uncover award-winning design projects and more.

 Table for Tiger Guo Design Studio